Joint Modelling of Multiple Network Views: Applications

 The LSM and the LSJM have been fitted assuming that $p(\alpha)=\mathcal{N}(0,2)$ and $p(\bzi)\overset{iid}{=}\mathcal{N}(\mathbf{0},\mathbf{I}_2)$, initializing the variational parameters $\txik=0$ and $\tpsi^2_k=2$, and latent positions $\bbzi$ by random generated numbers from $\mathcal{N}(\mathbf{0},\mathbf{I}_2)$ and setting $\bbSigma=\mathbf{I}_2$.

 We have set the latent space to be bi-dimensional in order to be able to visualize and easily interpret the results.

-Ten random starts of the algorithm were used and the solution with the maximum likelihood value was selected.
+Ten random starts of the algorithm were used and the solution returning the maximum expected likelihood value was selected.
 The latent positions are identifiable up to a rotation of the latent space.
 For this reason to speed up the convergence of the algorithm we matched the estimates of $\ktbzi$ $\forall k>1$ with $\tbziI$ via singular value decomposition in the first 10 iterations of the EM algorithm.

 The EM algorithm was stopped after at least 10 iterations when

 where $\mathbb{E}_q[\log(p(\bY|\bZ,\alpha))]$ is given by Equation~\ref{ll.var} if we fit the LSM or by Equation~\ref{eq.ell} if we fit the LSJM, $i$ indicates the iteration, ${tol}$ is a desired tolerance value (which, in this case, was set ${tol}=10^{-2}$).